openworm/org.geppetto.docs/source/usinggeppetto.rst

       -- Plot1.destroy()
          Resets the plot widget, deletes all the data series but does not destroy the widget window.

+      -- Plot1.setLegend(variable, legend)
+         Sets the legend for a variable

 Check our JS documentation for more plot commands_